jazzband/django-smart-selects/README.md

 	class Location(models.Model)
 		continent = models.ForeignKey(Continent)
-		country = ChainedForeignKey(Country, chained_field="continent", chained_model_field="continent")
+		country = ChainedForeignKey(Country, chained_field="continent", chained_model_field="continent", show_all=False)
 		area = ChainedForeignKey(Area, chained_field="country", chained_model_field="country")
 		city = models.CharField(max_length=50)
 		street = models.CharField(max_length=100)

 This example asumes that the Country Model has a "continent" field and that the Area model has "country" field.

-The chained field is the field on the same model the field should be chained too.
+- The chained field is the field on the same model the field should be chained too.
-The chained model field is the field of the chained model that corresponds to the model linked too by the chained field.
+- The chained model field is the field of the chained model that corresponds to the model linked too by the chained field.
+- show_all indicates if only the filtered results should be shown or if you also want to display the other results further down.

 Grouped Selects
 ---------------